 Our son Luca, age 12, loved viewing the bullet holes in the side of a brick building and hearing the heroic stories of citizens aiding the young soldiers.
 Some of these buildings have been turned into museums such as the Shriver House Museum and the Samuel McCreary House.

-The Seminary Ridge Museum, opening in summer 2013, is on the campus of the Lutheran Theological Seminary at Gettysburg.
+The Seminary Ridge Museum is on the campus of the Lutheran Theological Seminary at Gettysburg.
 Known as Old Dorm because it housed both Union and Confederate wounded during the Civil War, this museum will feature artifacts highlighting the stories of soldiers, nurses, residents and African Americans who waited out the three-day battle in the surrounding countryside.

 Trip Planning Details for a Gettysburg Weekend